stratopi-org/stratopi/README.md

 *(TBD)* [Styrofoam cooler]()<br />
 *(TBD)* [Hand warmers]()

-- #### Computer battery

-[PiSugar 3 Plus](https://www.amazon.com/gp/product/B09MJ876FW).
-A integrated battery and software controller specifically designed for Raspberry Pi's.

-- #### Camera battery

-[RGVOTA 38800mAh USB-A power bank](https://www.amazon.com/dp/B09H4GLZXT?th=1).
-Required extended battery power for the cameras.

 ## Software architecture

 All the software is written in Python 3 using standard PyPI packages.
 The pattern of each application is essentially poll for some data, and then insert that data into PostgreSQL.
-The exception being the communication application which pulls data from PostgreSQL and sends it via wireless networking.
+The exception being the communication application which pulls data from PostgreSQL and sends it via wireless networks.
 Originally, I was planning to run each application in a Docker container but decided to keep things as simple as possible and opted to use tried and true _systemd_ services for each application.
 [KISS](https://en.wikipedia.org/wiki/KISS_principle)!

 - ### [battery](https://github.com/stratopi-org/stratopi/tree/master/software/battery)